 Ahmed is an intellectual property trial lawyer with 20 years’ experience serving clients who need a practical, forthright counselor to handle complex patent litigation matters within highly technical industries, such as chemistry, biotechnology, medical devices, and mechanical and electrical engineering.

-Ahmed is the firm’s go-to attorney for litigation matters in the “rocket docket” that is the United States District Court for the Eastern District of Virginia, where he has unmatched expertise and intimate knowledge of that court system—and where he has earned a respected reputation as a skillful advocate who excels at explaining complex technologies to jurors.
-Additionally, he has been lead trial counsel in numerous federal district courts, the International Trade Commission and the United States Court of Federal Claims.
-Ahmed also has significant experience before the United States Court of Appeals for the Federal Circuit, arguing more IP cases before the Court than any other African-American private practitioner.
+Ahmed is the firm’s go-to attorney for litigation matters in the “rocket docket” that is the U.S. District Court for the Eastern District of Virginia, where he has unmatched expertise and intimate knowledge of that court system—and where he has earned a respected reputation as a skillful advocate who excels at explaining complex technologies to jurors.
+Additionally, he has been lead trial counsel in numerous U.S. district courts, the U.S. International Trade Commission and the U.S. Court of Federal Claims.
+Ahmed also has significant experience before the U.S. Court of Appeals for the Federal Circuit, arguing more IP cases before the court than any other African-American private practitioner.

 While Ahmed is experienced at bench trials, his forte is jury trials—and his value in the courtroom extends beyond his eloquence and commanding presence as a litigator.
 Clients praise him for being a great team leader who positions each member of the trial team to maximize their individual strengths.
 And his real-world experiences and awareness provide invaluable insight into the psyche of increasingly diverse juries.
 He is known for his effective, clear and understandable communication in front of diverse, layperson juries, as well as with court staff and judges.
 While his chemistry background allows him to “speak the language” of science and technology, Ahmed never lets technology override the human element in every case.